 HCC - Beekeeping 2024 Courses

-ZBees Apiary and Haywood Community College have partnered together to offer a course on Backyard Beekeeping
+ZBees Apiary and Haywood Community College have partnered together to offer courses on Backyard Beekeeping

 Backyard Beekeeping is a fun and intensive 15-week course designed for those individuals who are seriously interested in becoming beekeepers and maintaining a honey bee apiary.
 Prior knowledge about honeybees not required!
 Subjects covered will include the science of apiculture, types of honey bees, purchasing bees, equipment, protective clothing, and the importance of honey bees to the environment.
 In addition, students will receive practical experience with building and setting up beehives, managing an apiary, controlling hive pests or diseases, and preparing for the NC State Beekeepers certification test.
 Finally, students will also document hive inspections, analyze honey, estimate hive populations, and how to prepare colonies for winter.